econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 # <--snip-->
 ```

-To go along with our `TalkBackBotService`, we will create a Maker class (similar to having our bot Factory class to create our bot) that constructs our service.
+To go along with our `TalkBackBotService`, we create a Maker class (similar to having our bot Factory class to create our bot) that constructs our service.

 ```python
 # <--snip-->